 A R T I S T

 My art practice is rooted in the traditions of contemplative art, influenced greatly by my years as a student of Asian calligraphy and my ongoing design career as a calligrapher and letterform artist.
-I use many different media, but in all of them I attend closely to the language of mark-making and the delicate interactions of surface with intention and its opposites.
+I use many different media, but in all of them I attend closely to the language of mark-making and surface.

 As principal of Iskra Design I have been working with the alphabet for many years, providing custom letterform solutions for book covers, logotypes, and package branding.
 In the first decade of my career I immersed myself in Asian calligraphy, haiga, T’ai Chi and sumie painting, studying with Lucy Liu, John Leong and Sensei Ishii among other teachers.
 After this period of Eastern influence I went to the University of Washington, completing a degree in painting with a secondary focus on printmaking (BFA).
 I draw inspiration from the interplay between the contemplative practices of Asian art and a perhaps more Western need for invention and uncharted chaos.